nanayawkm/Wedding-RSVP/README.md

 ## 🔒 Security

-- Admin panel is protected with a passcode
 - No sensitive data is stored in the frontend
 - Google Forms handles all RSVP data securely